-"What do they ask in the job interview?"
-This question occupies all applicants, countless advisers are on the subject.
+"What are you asking in the interview?"
+This question occupies all applicants, countless guides are on the subject.
 However, no advisory author would have come up with these questions.

 Black sheep ...

 The more me occasionally from the application practice German Company the ears, the more I have to shake my head.

 From staff who throw application kits on the ground and sort them out, which falls out.
 Of staff, according to the zodiac signs.
 And similar crass stories.